 Students stay in twin rooms with another BSL student of the same gender but different nationality, and share an en-suite bathroom.
 Rooms are fully furnished with beds, desks and closets that maximize living space.
 There is free wi-fi, cable tv, refrigerator, and microwave in all rooms.

 Bed linen is provided but students need to bring their own towels.

 Breakfast and dinner are served in a restaurant just 3 minutes walk away.
 Lunches will be packed lunches.
 Students make their way together by foot to the meeting point in the morning and back after the activities.

 SAFETY & SUPERVISION

-A health form informing us of any allergies/treatments will be sent out to the parents at the time of booking, and should be returned completed and signed to the school no later than 2 weeks before the start of the course.
+A health form informing us of any allergies/treatments/diets will be sent out to the parents at the time of booking and should be returned to the school completed and signed no later than 6 weeks before the start of the course.

-Students have to be back in their homestay every day after the activities at 6.30pm maximum, except on Fridays when they have dinner out with the group and have to be home at 8.30pm.
+Students have to be back in their homestay every day after the activities at 6.30pm maximum.
 One of the host families’ duties is to inform the school if a student is late for dinner.
 Students are not allowed out in the evening unless their host families take them out.

 Q: Is New York safe enough for teens?